 ©No Spoon Necessary.
 All images and content are under copyright protection.
 Please do not use any images without prior permission.
 If you want to republish this recipe please do not list instructions, instead link directly back to this post.

 I love that your corn casserole is made completely from scratch, Cheyanne!
-I grew up eating Jiffy, but now it’s way too sweet for me (and the ingredient list is pretty alarming).
-This would make a perfect stand in for dressing on the Thanksgiving or Christmas dinner table!
+I grew up eating Jiffy, but that is way too sweet for me (and the ingredient list is pretty alarming).
+This is the PERFECT stand in for dressing on the Thanksgiving and Christmas dinner table!
+A new holiday staple for my family.
+Thank you!

-What a great side dish Chey.
-We’d really enjoy this with some chili.
-Perfect for game day or soup night at home!
+What a great side dish.
+We really enjoy this with some chili.
+Perfect for game days or soup nights at home!

 Corn casseroles aren’t seen much in my part of Canada, but I can’t help but feel we are really missing out 🙂 This looks fabulous and such a great side dish!
 I need to put this one on my list to try, for sure.